aniketsaini79/BackendFork/doc/sprint0/process.md

   - Select user stories for upcoming sprint
   - Break down stories into tasks and estimate effort

-- **Sprint Review/Retrospective**: 1.5-hour collaborative session at sprint end
+- **Sprint Review/Retrospective**: 3-hour collaborative session at sprint end
-  - Demonstrate completed features
+  - Demonstrate Ideas
   - Discuss what has worked and how to make it better
   - Create process changes for next sprint

 ### Ad-Hoc Collaboration
 - **Technical Spikes**: 1-2 hour focused sessions when tackling hard tech problems
-- **Pair Programming**: 2-3 sessions weekly for hard features or knowledge sharing
-- **Architecture Reviews**: Single weekly 1-hour session to discuss system design choices

 ## Challenges and Learning Points